 Make Ahead and Storage Tips

-This recipe is great to make ahead of time, just take it out of the fridge 30 minutes before warming up on the stovetop on low heat.
+This carrot & lentil soup recipe is great to make ahead of time, just take it out of the fridge 30 minutes before warming up on the stovetop on low heat.
 Bringing it to room temperature helps speed things up.

 To store any leftovers, add soup to a ziplock or a sealed container and freeze for up to 2 months or store in the fridge for up to 4 days.
 Reheat in the microwave or in a pan over medium/low heat.